kataras/iris/plugins/routesinfo/README.md

 ## RoutesInfo plugin

-This plugins collects & stores all the registed routes and gives information about them.
+This plugin collects & stores all registed routes and gives information about them.

 ## How to use